 - 0.52 between cultural and stone walls, an unsurprising link; but also a negative -0.70 correlation between cultural and naturalness;

 - 0.63 correlation between diversity and land form and 0.52 between diversity and land cover, indicating land form and land cover as driving diversity in the landscape;

 - 0.57 correlation between naturalness and land forms, indicating the importance of the mountains in creating a sense of naturalness in the Lake District;

-- An unsurprising negative correlation 0f -0.56 between stone walls and water – there are not many underwater stone walls!
+- An unsurprising negative correlation of -0.56 between stone walls and water – there are not many underwater stone walls!

 Figure 39 shows the graphs for the stone walls and cultural scores, and the land form and diversity scores, showing that as one component increases, so too does the other.

-In the Coastal Viewscapes project, the quality of the beach surprisingly had no influence on the ratings – the trend line was flat for beach quality scores from low to high (Figure 42).
+In the Coastal Viewscapes survey, Figure 42 has the 1 -1.5 scores deleted as they represent cliffs and rocky foreshore without a beach.
+With these omitted, the quality of the beach had a substantial influence on the ratings – the trend line indicates for each unit increase in beach quality, ratings increased by 0.6.
 When combined with the scores for the presence of seaweed on the beaches, however, (Figure 43) low beach scores occurred where there was the most seaweed and conversely, where seaweed was absent, the beach quality scores were high.
 Clearly, the public find seaweed en masse objectionable in terms of scenic quality although this does not detract from its ecological and habitat value.

 These quantitative findings can be very valuable for managers of these resources to identify objectively what are the components which contribute to the quality of the landscape or which detract from it, and to act accordingly.
 The adage, you cannot manage it until you can measure it applies particularly to scenic quality.
 Having quantified the relationships between the components, one is in a far better position to identify key areas on which to focus management attention.